leighleighleigh/saab-93NG-HPD-hacker/README.md

 - ADD IC ORIENTATION TO THE SILKSCREENS
 - INCREASE TRACK WIDTH FOR SID-PASSTHROUGH
 - Check TRACK WIDTH for LDO OUTPUTS.
+- BYPASS SWITCH resets and breaks the UART IC.
+Need to rethink this.
+- RESET PIN on UART IC is left floating, oops.
+It still works like this, but should be held HIGH.